The Structural Awards judging panel has many years of experience and insight. Meet the judges here

 View Biography

 In 2010, Michelle was awarded an MBE for services to the construction industry.
-She is a fellow of the Royal Academy of Engineering and in 2011 was named Veuve Clicquot Business Woman of the Year.
-In 2012, she was named the ACE's Engineering Ambassador of the Year and in 2020 was given a Lifetime Achievement Award by Women in Construction and Engineering.
-She is currently leading the Palace of Westminster Restoration and Renewal project for BDP.
+She is an active Fellow of the Royal Academy of Engineering and in 2011 was named Veuve Clicquot Business Woman of the Year.
+She is a former ICE vice-president and former Chair of the Association of Consultancy and Engineering.
+She received an honorary Doctorate from the University of Bristol and Lifetime Achievement Awards in 2014 and 2020 from Women in Construction and Engineering.

 View Biography